 New & Noteworthy

-November/2024 - The New Haven Indepent’s Brian Slattery visits CRIW’s exhibit: “Afghan Women Explore Themes of Identity & Home” on display at the Wilson Branch of the New Haven Public Library through December 3, 2024. “"They came so far, and brought so much with them, in their heads, hearts, and hands.
+November/2024 - The New Haven Independent’s Brian Slattery visits CRIW’s exhibit: “Afghan Women Explore Themes of Identity & Home” on display at the Wilson Branch of the New Haven Public Library through December 3, 2024. “"They came so far, and brought so much with them, in their heads, hearts, and hands.
 Steeped in old ways, they’re creating new ties."
-Come visit the exhibit and learn more about your Afghan neighbors through their own eyes!

-April/2024 - Cofounder Hossna Samadi was interviewed by NBC Connecticut for an episode of “Connecticut in Color”,about CRIW’s Expressive Arts Initiatives with Afghan women.
+April/2024 - Cofounder Hossna Samadi was interviewed by NBC Connecticut for an episode of “Connecticut in Color”, about CRIW’s Expressive Arts Initiatives with Afghan women.
+The initiatives were made possible through the generous support of the City of New Haven Arts, Culture & Tourism, the Arts Council of Greater New Haven, Hangama Amiri, Penny & Rod Cook and the International Association of New Haven.

 Gratitude to our Partners